bowdenk7/O365-TS-excel-addin/README.md

 - [More resources](#more-resources)

 ### Overview ###
 This is a project for a tutorial Microsoft Office Add-in for Excel.
 It interacts with data in Excel 2013 via Office.js, and renders a funnel chart on D3.js.
+This tutorial has been modified to use TypeScript, you can find the original [here](https://github.com/OfficeDev/Office-Apps/tree/master/FunnelChart).

 ### Structure of the source code ###